![]() |

-NEERS offers presentation prizes based on the quality of the scholarship and presentation at a NEERS meeting (list of awards).
+NEERS offers presentation prizes based on the quality of the scholarship and presentation at a NEERS meeting.

 To be eligible for one of the student presentation prizes, a student must: